Kfollen93/Mini-Reference-Guide/README.md

    </details>
        <details>
     <summary><b>Interface Segregation Principle</b></summary>
 “Many client specific interfaces are better than one general purpose interface.”
+In other words, clients shouldn't depend on interfaces that they are not going to use.
+It is better to make your interfaces specific and smaller, rather than broad and not entirely relevant.
    </details>
           <details>
     <summary><b>Dependency Inversion Principle</b></summary>